CLOSE READINGS IN A VIRTUAL SPACE

 COWBOY NOCTURNE: a concert on the Ashbery piano

-Saturday, September 21, Flow Chart
+Saturday, September 21, Flow Chart Space

 On Saturday, September 21 at 7pm in Flow Chart Space, we presented an evening of music by Robert Savage & Robert Schumann—including works composed on John Ashbery’s piano—performed by Daniel Baer, with a talk and poetry reading by Dylan Zavagno.